Stephen Foster: Career

 Foster married Jane Denny McDowell on July 22, 1850, and they visited New York and Baltimore on their honeymoon.
-Foster then returned to Pennsylvania and wrote most of his best-known songs: "Camptown Races" (1850), "Nelly Bly" (1850), "Ring de Banjo" (1851), "Old Folks at Home" (known also as "Swanee River", 1851), "My Old Kentucky Home" (1853), "Old Dog Tray" (1853), and "Jeanie with the Light Brown Hair" (1854), written for his wife Jane.
+He then returned to Pennsylvania and wrote most of his best-known songs: "Camptown Races" (1850), "Nelly Bly" (1850), "Ring de Banjo" (1851), "Old Folks at Home" (known also as "Swanee River", 1851), "My Old Kentucky Home" (1853), "Old Dog Tray" (1853), and "Jeanie with the Light Brown Hair" (1854), written for his wife Jane.

 Many of Foster's songs were used in the blackface minstrel shows popular at the time.
 He sought to "build up taste...among refined people by making words suitable to their taste, instead of the trashy and really offensive words which belong to some songs of that order".
 However, Foster's output of minstrel songs declined after the early 1850s, as he turned primarily to parlor music.
 Many of his songs had Southern themes, yet Foster never lived in the South and visited it only once, during his 1852 honeymoon.
 Available archival evidence does not suggest that Foster was an abolitionist.

 Foster's last four years were spent in New York City.
 There is little information on this period of his life, although family correspondence has been preserved.